Macrofig/plain-static/readme.md

 }
 ```

 The Markdown file is processed using the data object.
 The markdown property is stripped from the object.
+The tool will also do a deep check for nested `markdown` properties.

 **Data storage**